 Legal Custody

 Some Case Studies Case A divorced couple had made a non court agreement that they would switch their daughter every 4 days.
 Later the wife found that her ex did not have time for the daughter.
 He would attend work and leave the daughter with his new wife and son.
 So, the wife desired full custody.
 Is there any chance?
 Solution If the husband is not spending adequate time with the daughter, it is more sensible that the daughter spends more time with the mother.
 The custody plan can be altered to 6 days with the mother and 1 day with the father.
 However, the mother should realize that the daughter should understand that the step brother is her sibling.
 The daughter and the step brother should spend time together so that they get to know each other.
 Case A mother has sole legal custody and sole physical custody of her two children.
-Can her ex husband's new wife access the health and educational records of the children?
-Solution As the mother has sole legal custody, she is the singular person who can access the children's records.
+Is it possible for the ex husband's new wife access the health and educational records of the children?
+Solution As the mother has sole legal custody, she is the singular person who can access the children records.
 She may permit her ex to access these records.
 However, the ex does not have a right to sanction his new wife to do the same.

 |